awilwayco/SwampBlimps/README.md

 - Learned and applied process to define static IP address to Raspberry Pi.
 - (Implemented Lost State)
 - (Assessment of potential software and circuit bugs in regards to controller issue).
+- Created Prototype of New Basestation using Flask and HTML.

 # Project Architecture
 Attacking Blimp